 - Assist in evaluation of teacher programs to ensure high-quality sessions and participant satisfaction; collect, enter, analyze, and use data to improve programs

-- Participate in brainstorming for and development of new professional learning programs that will leverage the forthcoming Tech Commons @ New-York Historical, a state-of-the-art digital learning lab situated in the newly renovated fourth floor permanent collection and Center for Women’s History galleries
+- Participate in brainstorming for and development of new professional learning programs that will leverage the forthcoming Tech Commons @ New-York Historical, upcoming temporary exhibitions, and the newly developed Women and the American Story curriculum

 - Contribute to development of and provide support for Division-wide special events

 - Work collaboratively with Division staff on various programs and projects